LofiLeon/CS50/README.md

 # CS50
-My solutions for the CS50 course.
+My code for the CS50 course, which i started in March 2023.